-Pearl Jam poster depicting a dead President Trump draws controversy in Montana Senate race
+A Pearl Jam poster depicting a dead President Trump draws controversy in Montana Senate race

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

+“We never saw the poster before the show, and we don’t like it,” Meagher said.
+“And we don’t condone violence of any kind.
+Period.”

+Pearl Jam’s “Rock2Vote” concert in Missoula on Monday was staged independently of the campaign, with a focus on voter turnout.

-Tester’s campaign offered ticket packages to Pearl Jam’s Rock2Vote concert in Missoula on Monday as a means to raise money for his race against Matt Rosendale, the state auditor, who has the active support of Trump.
+Meagher said the campaign purchased tickets at face value and paired them with tickets to a separate event as a means to raise money for Tester’s race against Matt Rosendale, the state auditor, who has the active support of Trump.

-For donations ranging between $200 and $500, supporters got tickets to the show as well as a chance to attend a reception the night before with Tester and Jeff Ament, the band’s bassist and a longtime friend of the senator.
+For donations between $200 and $500, supporters got tickets to the show as well as a chance to attend a reception the night before with Tester and Jeff Ament, the band’s bassist and a longtime friend of the senator.

 According to a tweet from Pearl Jam’s Twitter account, Ament was the co-creator of the poster in question.